 The only drawback to his US adventure is missing family and friends.
 “It took me a good six months to get used to things but then you realise that you are only an eight hour flight away and you can make it home when you need.
 People also love to come and visit as the weather is so great.”

 From Lewisham, London to Houston, Texas.
 A unique career launchpad for Jay Hine.

-Team Leader, Life SciencesPosted about 4 years ago
+Team Leader, Life SciencesPosted over 4 years ago